 It’s a common feeling.
 A recent study found almost half the people who don’t budget avoid doing so because it’s too complicated or stressful.

 Thankfully, there are numerous ways to save money without tearing your hair out over a spreadsheet.
-Here are five simple tricks you can use instead.
+You could start by calculating your monthly savings to reach goals and assist you with budgeting.
+Here are five simple tricks you can use.

 1. Pay yourself first